k8ssandra/k8ssandra/docs/content/en/install/doks/_index.md

 ### Create `WaitForFirstConsumer` Storage Class

-With K8ssandra it is recommended that a Kubernetes Storage Class with `volumeBindingMode: WaitForFirstConsumer`.
-By default the pre-installed `do-block-storage` storage class uses `Immediate`.
-We will create a new storage class with this parameter changed for use with K8ssandra.
+K8ssandra requires a Kubernetes Storage Class that has `volumeBindingMode: WaitForFirstConsumer`.
+The default pre-installed `do-block-storage` storage class has `volumeBindingMode: Immediate`.
+We will create a new storage class with the required mode based on the existing version.
 First retrieve the existing storage class:

 ```console
 kubectl get sc do-block-storage --output yaml | tee do-block-storage-wait.yaml